alterNERDtive/VaultHunters-tweaks/README.md

   * Basalz (Thermal)
   * Blizz (Thermal)
   * Blitz (Thermal)
+* Added stoneling eggs to the mystery egg.
 * Reduced chance for the worst offenders to show up.

 ### Refined Storage